Redhead murders: Tina Farmer

 On September 6, 2018, the Shelby County Sheriff's Office announced that the victim had been identified by fingerprint as Tina Marie McKenney Farmer of Indiana.
-She was 21 or 22 at the time of her death and was last seen in Indianapolis, Indiana, accompanied by a trucker said to be headed to Kentucky.
+She was 21 at the time of her death and was last seen in Indianapolis, Indiana, accompanied by a trucker said to be headed to Kentucky.
 Farmer had one daughter prior to disappearing in 1984.
 She was reported missing by her family at the time, yet authorities in Indiana did not enter her into national databases.
 The state did not have a law, common to many other states, requiring law enforcement to enter unidentified victims into this database.

-In 2019, DNA evidence identified convicted kidnapper Jerry Leon Johns as the man that killed Tina Marie McKenney Farmer in December 1984.
-Johns died in prison in 2015.
-He was previously convicted in 1987 of aggravated kidnapping, assault, and other crimes in the attack on a woman, Linda Schacke, that he had picked up in Knox County, Tennessee, two months after Farmer's disappearance and death.
-Schacke survived the attack, after she was bound, strangled, and dumped along I-40.
+In 2019, DNA evidence identified convicted kidnapper Jerry Leon Johns as the man who killed Tina Farmer in December 1984.
+Johns, who died in prison in 2015, was previously convicted in 1987 of aggravated kidnapping, assault, and other crimes in the attack on a woman, Linda Schacke, who he had picked up in Knox County, Tennessee, two months after Farmer's disappearance and death.
+Schacke survived the attack, after she was bound, strangled, and dumped along Interstate 40.
 Her testimony assisted in putting Johns behind bars.
-Like Farmer, Schacke had been choked with a piece of cloth ripped from her T-shirt, bound, and left for dead inside a storm drain under I-40, near Watt Road.
-Like Farmer, and the other potential victims of the "Redhead Murders," Schacke also had red hair.
+Like Farmer, Schacke had been choked with a piece of cloth ripped from her T-shirt, bound, and left for dead inside a storm drain under Interstate 40, near Watt Road.
+Like Farmer, and the other potential victims of the Redhead Murders, Schacke also had red hair.
 On December 18, 2019, a grand jury in Campbell County, Tennessee, ruled that Johns would have been indicted for murder in Farmer's death if he were still alive.